rust-lang/book/src/ch01-01-installation.md

 $ xcode-select --install
 ```

-Linux users should generally install GCC or Clang, according to their
+GNU/Linux users should generally install GCC or Clang, according to their
 distribution’s documentation.
 For example, if you use Ubuntu, you can install
 the `build-essential` package.